ManuelZ/DLPT-semantic-segmentation/README.md

 ## The method used

 Fine-tuning of a DeepLabV3 ResNet-101 pre-trained model using a custom PyTorch training loop.
-The objective was to learn how to manually implement all the required steps.
+The objective was to learn how to manually implement all the required steps, particularly the ones of the training loop.

 - The dataset was split using a stratified shuffle split scheme into train and validation subsets with 80% and 20% of the available data, respectively.
 The stratification was done based on the presence or not of a class in each image.